 The basic search is usually your best starting point, therefore, all instructions in this Library Guide are written for the basic search.

 OneSearch's basic search.
-Notice the links to the advanced search and the search tips under the search box.
+Notice the Advanced Search and Search Tips (this Library Guide) links under the search box.

 As soon as you begin typing in a search, a drop down menu of search options appears: